hisschemoller/volca-freesound/README.md

 ### Freesound

-[www.freesound.org](http://https.freesound.org) is a collaborative audio database where anyone can upload audio samples and recordings and share them under under Creative Commons licenses.
+[www.freesound.org](http://https.freesound.org) is a collaborative audio database where anyone can upload audio samples and recordings and share them under Creative Commons licenses.
 It's an initiative by the [Music Technology Group](https://www.upf.edu/web/mtg) of Universitat Pompeu Fabra in Barcelona.
 More information on their [about](https://freesound.org/help/about/) page.
 Freesound maintains an API to retrieve information and sounds from their database.

 ## Quick start

 1. Open [https://hisschemoller.github.io/volca-freesound/](https://hisschemoller.github.io/volca-freesound/)
 2. Set the computer's volume level close to maximum.
-3. For a neutral signal make sure any sound effects of equalizers on the computer are switched off.
+3. For a neutral signal make sure any sound effects or equalizers on the computer are switched off.
-4. Connect the computer's audio output to the Volca 'sync in' input.
+4. Connect the computer's audio output to the Volca 'Sync in' input.
 5. Switch on the Volca.
 6. Press 'Start' on the Volca Freesound page to start the transfer.